TommasoAmici/implement-dns/README.md

-An incomplete port of <https://implement-dns.wizardzines.com> in Rust.
+A port of <https://implement-dns.wizardzines.com> in Rust.

 ## Usage